 Types of Sediment in Ponds

-The type of sediment present can also influence the cost of pond maintenance.
+The type of sediment present can also influence the cost of dredging a pond significantly.

 Specialized equipment such as jet pumps or dredges may be required to remove heavy clay-like soils from a body of water.
 More challenging soil types may even require underwater blasting techniques to break them apart before removing them from a pond.